Umami Pot

 What is Mame Gohan?

-Mame Gohan is a Japanese mixed rice dish made by mixing green peas with rice.
+Mame Gohan is a Japanese rice dish made by mixing green peas with rice.
 "Mame" refers to beans, and "Gohan" means cooked rice.
-While there are various types of beans, when it comes to the beans used in this dish, it typically refers to green peas.
+While there are various types of beans, in this dish it typically refers to green peas.

-Green peas are delicious in dishes like soup, salad, and stir-fries, but they actually pair well with rice as well.
-That's why this dish is known in Japan as a classic dish for spring, when green peas are in season.
+Green peas are delicious in dishes like soups, salads, and stir-fries, but they also pair surprisingly well with rice.
+As a result, this mixed rice is considered a classic spring dish in Japan, when green peas are in season.

-In this recipe, a small amount of sake and salt are added to bring out the flavor of green peas to the fullest.
-You will surely be amazed by how well rice and green peas complement each other.
+In my recipe, a small amount of sake and salt are added to fully bring out the flavor of the peas.
+You will be amazed at how well rice and green peas complement each other.

 Mame Gohan (Japanese-style green pea rice)

-You might think that mame gohan is simply made by cooking rice and green peas together, but in reality, this won't achieve a vibrant green appearance.
-To maintain the vivid green color while preserving the texture of green peas, the following methods are necessary:
+You might think that this dish is simply made by cooking rice and green peas together, but in reality, doing so won't achieve a vibrant green appearance.
+To preserve the vivid green color while maintaining the peas' texture, the following methods are necessary:

-By employing these two methods, you can make this dish visually appealing and delicious.
+By using these two methods, you can make mame gohan both visually appealing and flavorful.

-Cooking rice with the cooking liquid allows you to infuse the full flavor of the green peas into the rice.
-Additionally, adding green peas after cooking rice ensures that their texture and color remain intact.
+Cooking the rice with this water allows it to fully absorb the flavor of the peas.
+Additionally, adding the green peas after cooking the rice ensures that their texture and color remain intact.

 Cooking tools